SkaveRat/ansishell/README.md

 `./ansishell.py web`

-For a specific environment, use it as second parameter:
+For a specific environment, use it the first parameter:

-`./ansishell.py web dev`
+`./ansishell.py dev web`

 Unsure which groups are configured?
 Use group listing of an environment: